Use the link below to view your property information on the Menard County GIS site.

 After talking with the Supervisor of Assessments, the taxpayer still wishes to pursue a formal complaint; they need to familiarize themselves with the rules governing hearings before the Menard County Board of Review.
 The 30-day limit for filing from the publication date will not be changed to discuss the assessment with the assessor.
 However, a formal complaint may be filed when it appears that:

 1. The assessor's indication market value is higher or lower than the actual market value.

 2. The assessment is higher or lower than those of comparable neighboring properties.

-4. The assessed value is at a higher or lower percentage of market value for the property than the prevailing township or county median level, as shown in assessment/sales ratio study.
+4. The assessed value is at a higher or lower percentage of market value for the property than the prevailing township or county median level, as shown in the assessment/sales ratio study.

 WM.
 G. STRATTON OFFICE BLDG.

 The Board of Review only schedules meetings as the need arises.
 The regular Board of Review meetings of the County of Menard, Illinois, will be held for the Year 2020, as needed, based on the appropriate and timely quantity of filed appeals.
 Additional public notification will be given when a meeting is scheduled, and meeting agendas will be posted at the Menard County Courthouse and on the County’s website.
 Unless changed by further public notice, the meetings will occur in the Menard County Courthouse, 102 South Seventh Street, Petersburg, Illinois 62675.
 Please be advised that a meeting of the Menard County Board of Review has been scheduled for Monday, February 8, 2021.